XenoHikari/MSCF-IRLS-UWB-Localization/README.md

 # MSCF-IRLS-UWB-Localization

-This repository provides the MATLAB simulation code for the proposed MSCF-IRLS method in UWB TDoA-based localization.
+This repository provides the MATLAB simulation code for the proposed MSCF-IRLS method in UWB 3-D TDoA localization.

 The code is associated with the paper: